lindaprotocol/documentation-en/docs/mechanism-algorithm/account.md

     -  Multiply both sides by the base point `G` of the curve (using `K = k × G` and `P = d × G`): `s × K = hash × G + r × P`
     -  Since `s`, `K`, `hash`, `G`, and `r` are all known, `P` can be obtained.

-3. Generate TRON address: same as [TRON Address Generation](#tron-address-generation).
+3. Generate LINDA address: same as [LINDA Address Generation](#linda-address-generation).
-4. Address verification: compare whether the generated TRON address is consistent with the address in the transaction contract.
+4. Address verification: compare whether the generated LINDA address is consistent with the address in the transaction contract.

 ### Example

 Signature verification is performed by the FullNode.
-For [ECDSA algorithm signature verification](https://github.com/tronprotocol/java-tron/blob/master/crypto/src/main/java/org/tron/common/crypto/ECKey.java), you can refer to java-tron, and the core function is `signatureToAddress`.
+For [ECDSA algorithm signature verification](https://github.com/lindaprotocol/java-linda/blob/master/crypto/src/main/java/org/linda/common/crypto/ECKey.java), you can refer to java-linda, and the core function is `signatureToAddress`.

 ### Signature normalization

 ECDSA signatures (using the secp256k1 curve) are malleable, meaning that for a signature $(r, s)$, where $r, s \in [1, n-1]$, the pair $(r, n - s)$ is also a valid signature.
 Since signatures affect transaction ID in both Bitcoin and Ethereum, [BIP-62](https://github.com/bitcoin/bips/blob/master/bip-0062.mediawiki) and [EIP-2](https://eips.ethereum.org/EIPS/eip-2) require signatures to be normalized, i.e., $s \leq n/2$.
-However, for the TRON network, the transaction ID does not include signature information, so there is no strict requirement for signature normalization, and signature verification does not need to check whether the signature is normalized.
-Although there is no strict restriction, both `java-tron` and `wallet-cli` currently perform signature normalization.
+However, for the LINDA network, the transaction ID does not include signature information, so there is no strict requirement for signature normalization, and signature verification does not need to check whether the signature is normalized.
+Although there is no strict restriction, both `java-linda` and `wallet-cli` currently perform signature normalization.